 chives, for garnish

-Heat butter and oil in a large pot over medium-low heat.
+Heat oil and butter in a large pot over medium-low heat.
 Add shallots and leeks.
-Cook until translucent and soft but not brown, about 10 minutes.
+Cook until translucent and soft but not brown, about 20 to 25 minutes.
 Add potatoes, chicken stock, and bay leaf; bring to a boil.
-Reduce to a simmer and cook until potatoes are tender, about 25 minutes.
+Reduce to a simmer and cook until potatoes are tender, about 10 to 12 minutes.

-Using a blender, purée the soup in batches until silky smooth.
-Return the soup to the pot and warm.
+Using a stick blender, purée the soup until silky smooth.
 Stir in cream and season with salt and pepper.
 Serve hot or cold.
-Garnish with chopped chives.
+Drizzle with chive oil and garnish with chopped chives.
 Yield: 6 to 8 servings.

 Post a Comment